 Oh, right.
 Yes, the Ottomans conquered Egypt in 1517, and we haven’t mentioned that they lost Egypt anywhere along the way because, well, they didn’t.
 Egypt was still Ottoman territory in 1831, and remained so until the early 20th century.
 So how could there have been an “Ottoman-Egyptian War,” you ask?
 Wouldn’t it make more sense to call it an Ottoman civil war?

 Eh, not really.
 From the earliest days of Ottoman rule, Egypt always had a certain autonomous status within the empire.
 The Ottomans simply couldn’t manage such a distant, wealthy territory as directly as they were able to manage things in Anatolia and the Balkans.
 So they left the Mamluk hierarchy more or less intact, but subject to Ottoman suzerainty and answerable to an appointed Ottoman governor.
 A governor who came complete with hired mercenaries, mostly Albanians, stationed in Cairo to make sure everything stayed in line.
-This worked pretty well, until some French schmuck named Napoleon decided to invade Egypt in 1798.
+Ultimately these Ottoman governors, with no natural political base in Egypt and very little support from Istanbul (the Ottomans figured that any powerful Egyptian governor would inherently be a risk to rebel), eventually lost all of their real authority back to the Mamluks, who ruled Egypt (at least in a de facto sense) until some French schmuck named Napoleon decided to invade in 1798.

-Napoleon, as anybody who’s taken high school European history probably knows, had little trouble defeating the Ottoman-Mamluk forces that were sent against him, but high-tailed it back to France after his support fleet was destroyed by the British navy and when it became clear that he needed to get back to Paris in order to secure his political future there.
-In his absence, the power vacuum was ultimately filled by those Albanian mercenaries, specifically one Albanian commander named Muhammad Ali (d.
+Napoleon, as anybody who’s taken high school European history probably knows, had little trouble defeating the Mamluk forces that were sent against him, but his expedition was doomed to failure when his support fleet was destroyed by the British navy and when it became clear that he needed to get back to Paris in order to secure his political future there.
+After he left, the power vacuum was ultimately filled by those Albanian mercenaries, specifically one Albanian commander named Muhammad Ali (d.
 1849), or Mehmed Ali Pasha if you like, who arranged his own appointment as the new Ottoman governor in 1805 and then liquidated (literally) the Mamluk hierarchy in 1811.
-Mehmed Ali governed Egypt virtually free from Ottoman interference for almost 43 years, and in that time he expanded the areas under his control–in some cases into new territory, like the Sudan, but in other cases into places that were already Ottoman territory, like the Hijaz, where he defeated (at Ottoman request) a Saudi uprising in 1812 and then retained direct control of the region.
+Muhammad Ali governed Egypt virtually free from Ottoman interference for almost 43 years, and in that time he expanded the areas under his control–in some cases into new territory, like the Sudan, but in other cases into places that were already Ottoman territory, like the Hejaz, where he defeated (at Ottoman request) a Saudi uprising in 1812 and then retained direct control of the region.

-There was little the Ottomans could do, or really wanted to do, about Mehmed Ali.
-Aas long as he kept Egypt nominally under Ottoman suzerainty and paid some requisite taxes, that was enough for the empire.
+There was little the Ottomans could do, or really wanted to do, about Muhammad Ali.
+Like the Mamluks before him, as long as he kept Egypt nominally under Ottoman suzerainty and paid some requisite taxes, that was enough for an empire that had its hands more than full with more pressing concerns in Europe.
 Even though he increasingly ruled Egypt as his own kingdom–he’s considered the founder of modern Egypt, both for the modernizing reforms he made and for the fact that his dynasty ruled Egypt until 1952–and talked openly of his plans to build a new empire on the back of the decaying Ottoman one, the Ottomans were in no position to complain.
 Any Ottoman move against him would have undoubtedly ended with Egypt fully independent and the Ottoman Empire truly on its last legs.